Sa-cel/se-assignment-1-setting-up-your-developer-environment-Sa-cel/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.
+ANSWERS/SUBMISSION TO THE ASSIGNMENT

+https://docs.google.com/document/d/11eCJ1fh3iZbYUc68Slj6H02z_8JFNTszRY05wNSiHI4/edit  THE LINK ABOVE IS A REDIRECTION TO THE ASSIGNMENT DOCUMENTION.
+ATTACHED TO IT IS A LINK TO MY INITIALIZED GITHUB REPOSITORY